sunnya97/sdk-nameservice-example/tutorial/app.md

 	return abci.ResponseInitChain{}
 }

 ```

-And finally, a helper function to generate an amino codec.
+Finally add a helper function to generate an amino [`*codec.Codec`](https://godoc.org/github.com/cosmos/cosmos-sdk/codec#Codec) that properly registers all of the modules used in your application:

 ```go
 func MakeCodec() *codec.Codec {